 Simpson University is committed to serving its students and maintaining its accreditation and is working diligently to address the areas of concern noted by the accrediting agency.

-Update (4.18.17): A May 24 meeting has been scheduled for eight Simpson University representatives to meet with WSCUC staff at WSCUC headquarters in Alameda, Calif., "to further clarify the reasons for the Commission's finding of noncompliance and to discuss the institution's plans for responding to this action" (per WSCUC action letter).
+Update (4.18.17): A May 24 meeting has been scheduled for eight Simpson University representatives to meet with WSCUC staff at WSCUC headquarters in Alameda, California.

 A: The WASC Senior College and University Commission (WSCUC) is a regional accrediting agency serving a diverse membership of public and private higher education institutions throughout California, Hawaii, and the Pacific as well as a limited number of institutions outside the U.S. Through its work of peer review, based on standards agreed to by the membership, the Commission encourages continuous institutional improvement and assures the membership and its constituencies, including the public, that accredited institutions are fulfilling their missions in service to their students and the public good.